FITFUNS/oasis_editor_manual/docs/user-manual/graphics/physical-rendering/physical-materials.md

 ![Workflows](/img/user-manual/graphics/physical-rendering/specular-metalness-workflows.png)

 PBR is often split into two different methods of building assets or workflows.
 The two workflows are equivalent and offer the same results.
 It is really down to your preference as to which you choose.
-At PlayCanvas we usually choose the "metalness" flow as we find the metalness map simpler to create and is as it is only a single channel it is usually more efficient.
+At OasisW we usually choose the "metalness" flow as we find the metalness map simpler to create and is as it is only a single channel it is usually more efficient.

 The **metalness** workflow involves setting a metalness value or creating a metalness map which determines which areas of the material are metal or non-metal.
 Usually this is a simple binary choice.
 1 for metal, 0 for non-metal.
 It is not often that you have a value between the two.